Updated: October 13, 2022

 What are empty calories?

-Empty calories are defined as "calories derived from foods containing no nutrients," according to Oxford English dictionary.
-You can usually find empty calories in foods with a high content of saturated fat and/or added sugars.
+Empty calories are defined as "calories derived from foods containing no nutrients," according to the Oxford English dictionary.
+You can usually find empty calories in foods that are already unhealthy, with a high content of saturated fat and/or added sugars.
 Typically, empty calorie foods contain fewer nutrients compared to other types of food.
 While empty calorie foods will still provide you with energy, they may not offer the benefits of vitamins, minerals, protein and fiber that you’ll find in healthier options.
+They’re also not great options if you find yourself wondering how to stay full longer.

 Excess calories, especially from not-so-healthy options, can be stored as body fat.
 As a result, excess empty calories combined with a lack of exercise can influence weight gain.

 Conversely, eating foods high in nutrients can help support your weight loss efforts.
 But it’s still important to be mindful of your portions, since overeating regularly can lead to weight gain.
 (If you do happen to overeat — don’t be too hard on yourself — it happens!
 Here’s how to get back on track after overindulging.)

 A short list of empty-calorie foods

 While not a complete list, here are some examples of empty-calorie foods.
 It’s best to avoid these foods (especially if your goals include weight loss) or eat/drink them infrequently in small amounts.

 - Pastries (doughnuts, cakes, and croissants)